Synaptic Potential have a small select core team and work with a wide group of external international experts.

 Based in Warwick in the UK, she is frequently described as an inspiring and engaging speaker who shares bite sized actionable takeaways.

 Jennifer is a cognitive neuroscientist who specialises in making the complex world of neuroscience accessible to a broader audience.
 After completing a PhD in Experimental Psychology at the University of Oxford, she began her research career as a Neuroscience Research Fellow at University College London.
 Her academic research focused on exploring how people pay attention, recall past events and imagine their future using a variety of psychological and brain imaging techniques.
 She then decided to change tack and moved to work in the commercial sector where she spent 8+ years working for Givaudan, the world’s largest fragrance and flavour company.
 There, she set up and led their Neuroscience Research team, working with global consumer product clients such as Unilever and Procter & Gamble; developing new technologies based on neuroscientific understanding and methodologies; and educating colleagues on how insights from neuroscience can help them think differently about their daily work.
-She now works as an independent consultant, supporting Synaptic Potential across a range of different projects.
+She is now a valued team member at Synaptic Potential working on a range of different projects.

 Stuart runs Synaptic Potential.
 While Amy is out speaking, training and researching Stuart keeps the systems running.
 As a skilled Coach he is able to ensure we work most effectively with collaborators.
 His analytical thinking style helps the company focus on where we can make the biggest difference.